 Outside of the realm of politics, this is known as "Fear, Uncertainty, and Doubt" or FUD.
 This is often seen as Established Company Y spending more time telling consumers how Startup Company X's competing product will cost money/customers/health, rather than how their own products generate money/customers/health.

-However as mentioned in the page quote this is more used by political than commercial advertising.
-The reason is that a commercial product — while obviously desirable — doesn't need to convince the majority of the consumers to still be viable, but a politician who doesn't convince a majority (or plurality, depending on the system) of the voters loses the election.
-For the same reason politicians frequently avoid being too specific about what they stand for, to appeal to as many voters as possible — but they can be specific about what their opponents (supposedly) stand for.
-Furthermore most commercial products stand little to gain by demonizing their competition, while politicians (especially in two party systems like the US) can be sure that people who are convinced their opponent is evil will at the very least stay home or possibly vote for them as the "lesser evil" — both outcomes a politician can live with.
-On the other hand, say, Apple won't necessarily benefit from the reputation of Microsoft tanking as there are still Android and Linux products people who are not sold on Apple could buy.
+However, as mentioned in the page quote, this is more used by political than commercial advertising.
+The reason is that a commercial product while obviously desirable doesn't need to convince the majority of the consumers to still be viable, but a politician who doesn't convince a majority (or plurality, depending on the system) of the voters loses the election.
+For the same reason, politicians frequently avoid being too specific about what they stand for, to appeal to as many voters as possible but they can be specific about what their opponents (supposedly) stand for.
+Furthermore, most commercial products stand little to gain by demonizing their competition, while politicians (especially in two-party systems like the US) can be sure that people who are convinced their opponent is evil will at the very least stay home or possibly vote for them as the "lesser evil" both outcomes a politician can live with.
+On the other hand, say, Apple won't necessarily benefit from the reputation of Microsoft [catastrophically] tanking, as there are still Android and Linux products that people who are not sold on Apple could buy.

 Fictional examples should go under Attack of the Political Ad.
 And please be specific in your examples, giving direct citations when possible.
 When it comes to politics, a simple "I am not making this up" just won't do, so the Rule of Cautious Editing Judgment applies.